maennel/radio-stuff/repeatermap/README.md

 Filters across different categories are combined with a boolean AND.

 I.e. `band-2m band-70 status-qrv`, which is the equivalent of `(band-2m OR band-70cm) AND status-qrv`

+### Filtering repeaters by area
+You can pass in one or several areas.
+If set, only repeaters withing these areas will be reduced.

+E.g. `jn34tu-20km`-

 ## Presentations